 ASSASSINS, Hayes Theatre Co at the Hayes Theatre, 15 September-22 October 2017.
-Photography by Phil Erbacher: above - Bobby Fox and Jason Kos; below - Connor Crawford and Hannah Fredericksen; below again - David Campbell
+Photography by Phil Erbacher: above - Bobby Fox and Jason Kos; below - Kate Cole and Hannah Fredericksen; below again - David Campbell

 Stephen Sondheim’s Assassins first saw a footlight in 1990.
 Since then it has undergone some changes, but essentially, the murderous bunch of misfits of almost three decades ago is the same today: emblems of a society whose founding ideals have been warped and misappropriated almost from the very beginning.
 Now, more than ever, the dream of the Land of the Free and the Home of the Brave is little more than a travesty, and this astonishing gem of musical theatre tells us why.